Skip to main content

 Business Process Choreographer diagnostic information

-• Deployment manager or Stand-alone Server configuration directory
+• Deployment manager or stand-alone server configuration directory

 • Custom code artifacts using BPC APIs (if applicable)

-• Staff and People directory information (if applicable)
+• Staff and people directory information (if applicable)

-Note: For more details, see the "Instructions for gathering the diagnostic information below".
+Note: For more details, see the Instructions for collecting the diagnostic information.

 Setting the trace setting

-Please note that trace strings vary depending on the problem.
+Note: Trace strings vary depending on the problem.
 IBM support can help you determine the best string to use for the problem and for system performance.
 The following table includes examples of trace settings for various problems:

 Problem